gravitational/teleport/rfd/0191-workload-id-config-ux.md

   // jwt holds configuration specific to the issuance of JWT SVIDs from this
   // WorkloadIdentity resource.
   WorkloadIdentitySPIFFEJWT jwt = 4;
+  // ttl holds configuration specific to the TTL of credentials issued from
+  // this WorkloadIdentity resource.
+  WorkloadIdentityTTL ttl = 5;
 }

 // WorkloadIdentitySpec holds the configuration element of the WorkloadIdentity